General Bankruptcy Questions

 Usually the DEBT is discharged.
 However, bouncing checks is a crime and bankruptcy does not keep you from being prosecuted if a criminal complaint is filed by the District Attorney.

 If a credit union loses money because of the Bankruptcy, they will likely cancel your membership.
 With some banks there is a risk, if you owe them money, they will clean out, or freeze your account when they find out you filed.
-The short answer is if you owe them money you should open an account somewhere else.
+The short answer is if you owe a bank money you should open an account somewhere else.

 How quickly you recover will be up to you.
-You have to rebuild your credit.
+You have to rebuild your credit score.
 The average debtor is usually back on track in 3 to 5 years.
 There are creditors that want to give you credit, because they make money giving you credit.

 The new Bankruptcy law requires you to do 2 counseling sessions on debtor education.
 One session before you file, and one after.
-(Your ticket in and your ticket out) Both are done on the internet, and are not difficult.
+(Your ticket in and your ticket out) Both are done on the internet, and not difficult.
 They can be completed at our office if you do not have internet access.
 Our office will help you get through them, and it is part of your total fee.

-Chapter 7 FAQs.
+Chapter 7 Bankruptcy Questions

 Chapter 7 discharge is an order signed by the bankruptcy judge which wipes out most unsecured debt.
 This keeps those creditors from attempting to collect the debt from you.
 You will normally receive your Discharge about 4 months after the Chapter 7 case is filed.
 There are some exceptions to discharge, (like most student loans).
 If you are not sure, ask us.

 The Trustee is the one who administers your case.
-It is their duty to look for things to sell and pay the creditors.
+It is their duty to look for things of yours to sell and pay the creditors.
 However, most Chapter 7 cases do not have any property that can be taken and sold.

 Yes, but it is not easy. “non-dischargable” means you cannot get rid of that debt.
 Creditors have a right to complain if they believe there is a good reason.
 (Example: getting a large cash advance on a credit card the day before filing would likely be deemed non-dischargeable, and maybe even fraud)

-To avoid debt discharge in a bankruptcy action, mortgage companies and car, furniture, and appliance financers typically want the debtor to sign a document known as a Reaffirmation Agreement.
+To avoid debt discharge in a bankruptcy action, mortgage companies and car, furniture, and appliance creditors typically want the debtor to sign a document known as a Reaffirmation Agreement.
 Signing this agreement results in the debtor waiving his Chapter 7 discharge and agreeing to continue to make payments as called for by the original loan documents.

 You should consult your attorney before making any decisions regarding reaffirmation.

-The word exempt means: “released from, or not subject to, an obligation, liability, etc.” (Ref: Dictionary.com) When you file Chapter 7 you are giving permission to the Trustee to sell things that you can NOT exempt.
+The word exempt means: “released from, or not subject to, an obligation, liability, etc.” (Ref: https://www.dictionary.com/) When you file Chapter 7 you are giving permission to the Trustee to sell things that you can NOT exempt.
 (Examples are: the new Jaguar that is paid for, the Lear jet, or the $10,000.00 antique hutch you inherited from grandma).
 For most debtors in California the exemptions cover everything, so there is nothing left for the Trustee to take and sell.

 In Chapter 7, if an asset is exempt, it can be purchased from the creditor by paying what it is worth NOW in a lump sum (not payments).
 The balance of the debt will be discharged.
 An example would be a computer that has gone down in value at the time of bankruptcy to $700 and the balance of the debt owed on the computer is $2,000.
 The computer can be redeemed for $700 and the $1,300 difference is discharged.
 The process requires filing a motion with the court, and should be discussed with your attorney.

-Chapter 13 FAQs
+Chapter 13 Questions

 Chapter 13 is a repayment plan.
 However, it is based upon what you can afford, NOT what you owe in unsecured debt.
 Putting together a workable Plan can be very difficult, and you definitely want an attorney who is experienced building Chapter 13 Plans.
 Our office has built hundreds of plans over the years, and we can walk you through the process safely.
 Because the process of Chapter 13 is complex it is best to explain YOUR possibilities in person.
 Call today and we can schedule an appointment for a free consultation to see if Chapter 13 is right for you.

 If you qualify for Chapter 7 that would normally be the first choice.
 However, there can be some advantages to filing a Chapter 13.
 An example would be if you are behind on mortgage or car payments a Chapter 13 can give you time to catch up.
 Chapter 7 does not do that.

 The first payment is due on the 25th of the month following the month when the plan is filed.
 (Example: if you file between July 1 and July 31, your 1st payment will be due August 25, and all payments after that will be on the 25th of the following months.)

 Yes.
-This occurs, but is not often recomended.
+This occurs, but is not often recommended.
 If one spouse does not need to be in bankruptcy other than for the foreclosure, then that particular spouse can be left out of the bankruptcy.

 If the joint debt is a consumer debt and the plan proposes to pay the debt in full, the creditor is blocked by the Chapter 13 filing from taking collection action against the non-filing co-debtor.

-Yes, but it has many pitfalls, and should not be done lightly.
+Possibly, but it has many pitfalls, and should not be done lightly.
 Several technical things need to be done to keep the new one alive, and hold off the creditors.
 If you need to file a new case, call us and we will go over it with you.

-DO YOU HAVE QUESTIONS NOT COVERED HERE?
+DO YOU HAVE BANKRUPTCY QUESTIONS NOT COVERED HERE?